kaplanski/pkgmgr/README.md

 Known issues:
 - no list/database of installed packages
 - repo index files are plain-text, not database files
+- no dependecy checks

 Planned:
 - .deb support